groundhoggwp/groundhogg/README.txt

 * Added last_optin to submission

 = 0.9.9 =
-* Finished implementing the Create User Action.
+* Finished implementing the Create User Step.
 * Fixed bug where add from previous emails gives a warning.
 * Tracking now uses the Logged in user as a contact if it exists so that if you're logged in replacement codes among other functionality will work on the front end.